Amphiluke/async-aid/README.md

 # async-aid

 This library is a set of utility functions, each providing specific sort of guards or tools for using in common scenarios where async functions are involved.
+Primary use cases include:

+* caching the results of async function calls (memoisation),
+* deduplication of HTTP requests or other asynchronous operations,
+* automatic retrying the asyncronous operation in case of failure,
+* creating async functions with execution time limit.

-These utilities work both on the server side (in the Node.js environment) and on the client side (in browsers).
+Utilities provided by `async-aid` work both on the server side (in the Node.js environment) and on the client side (in browsers).

 ## Installing